syncfusion-content/wpf-docs/wpf/SfDataGrid/Columns.md

 By default, data manipulation operations like Sorting, Grouping, Filtering and etc will be based MappingName and the values will be reflected using reflection from DataModel.
 Setting UseBindingValue property to true, will enable the advanced features like sorting, grouping, filtering and etc will reflects the values based in ValueBinding which enables you to bind more complex binding paths.

-> Note: Set UseBindingValue only when you are binding more complex property paths or when standard reflection can’t reflect the data from Data model.
+N> Set UseBindingValue only when you are binding more complex property paths or when standard reflection can’t reflect the data from Data model.

 ### Build a DataGrid with Multiple Data Sources